apsun/AniConvert/README.md

 HandBrake produces.
 If HandBrake works, this script will too.
 No external libraries are used by the script itself, but may be required by HandBrake.

+### Why would I need this?

+If you are watching your videos on a powerful computer, you probably don't.
+However, if you are using an older device, or want to save some disk space, then converting your videos using HandBrake is a good idea.
+Your videos will be smaller (200-300MB for a typical episode of anime at 720p), and you will be able to utilize H.264 hardware acceleration on devices that support it.

-### Why is this better than the official HandBrake GUI?
+### How is this better than the official HandBrake GUI?

 The official HandBrake app requires that you apply your audio and subtitle preferences to each video file individually, which is annoying if you have